Within this blog post, we’re going to take a look at AWS Log Insights and cover some of the topics that you will find useful around…

 In order to have better visibility into your CloudWatch costs, you can tag Log Groups, through the API (it isn’t currently possible via the console).

-Use CloudWatch for your centralized log collection and then push them to a log analysis solution via Lambda or Kinesis.
+Use CloudWatch for your centralized AWS log collection and then push them to a log analysis solution via Lambda or Kinesis.

 Send all logs directly to S3 and further process them with Lambda functions.